seahorce-scidac/REMORA/Docs/sphinx_doc/MeshRefinement.rst

 For static refinement, we control the placement of grids by specifying the low and high extents (in physical space) of each box in the lateral directions.
-ROMS-X enforces that all refinement spans the entire vertical direction.
+REMORA enforces that all refinement spans the entire vertical direction.

 The following example demonstrates how to tag regions for static refinement.
 In this first example, all cells in the region ((.15,.25,prob_lo_z)(.35,.45,prob_hi_z))